PROV-008: Teaching Courses for Academic Credit

 All Instructors teaching courses for academic credit (including Instructors teaching discussion sections or labs associated with a course for academic credit) are expected to maintain scheduled office hours that are sufficient to accommodate students who want consultation.

 All Instructors teaching courses for academic credit (including Instructors teaching discussion sections or labs associated with a course for academic credit) must publish a syllabus for each course they teach and disseminate it to students no later than the first day of classes in each term.
 Instructors are expected to abide by their published syllabus.
 Changes to the syllabus after the start of the academic terms should be communicated to students in writing (usually via e-mail or distribution of a revised syllabus).

 Recording of Classroom Lectures:

 The recording of classroom sessions can allow students to view sessions and read the transcription of the session after the class.
 The University prohibits the recording of live class sessions, regardless of instructional modality, unless all students and guest speakers who are present have been informed that recording will occur and may be stored in the course LMS.
 Instructors are encouraged to include a statement in their syllabus indicating the possibility of class recordings.
-Furthermore, any recording(s) that visually or audibly identify students in the class, or contain sufficient context that may result in the identification of a student, may only be reproduced or stored for instructional purposes with students enrolled in the same class during the same term, and may only be stored on University-owned password-protected sites.
-Additional guidance on the recording of class session and distribution of course materials is provided in policy PROV-005: Recording of Class Sessions and Distribution of Course Materials.
+Furthermore, any recording(s) that visually or audibly identify students in the class or contain sufficient context that may result in the identification of a student, may only be reproduced or stored for instructional purposes with students enrolled in the same class during the same term, and may only be stored on University-owned password-protected sites.
+Additional guidance on the recording of class session and distribution of course materials is provided in policy PROV-005: Dissemination and Recording of Course Materials and Activities.
 Instructors should consult PROV-005 for a complete understanding of the parameters governing recordings and distribution of course materials for both instructors and students.

 Destruction of Approved Recordings: